 - Submerged sinks.

-- Subtle, muted colors that inject softness and warmth.
+- Not obvious, muted colors that inject softness and warmth.

-Contemporary-style kitchens, on the other hand, are sleek, innovative, and optimize cutting-edge materials.
+Contemporary-style kitchens, but, are sleek, fresh, and improve ultramodern materials.
 Their standout features include:

 - Bold and hotly anticipated color schemes.

-- A time-saving hack with layouts for extra functionality.
+- A time-saving contrivance with layouts for extra functionality.

 - Social hubs such as breakfast bars and islands.